Tamilupdates/FileToLink/README.md

 ## Getting Started

-This section covers the system requirements and step-by-step installation guide for setting up KPSBots.
+This section covers the system requirements and step-by-step installation guide for setting up KPS Bots.

 ### Prerequisites